How to Enable Low Power Mode on Apple Watch to Extend Battery Life

-Use the Low Power mode to preserve the battery while still getting access to most functions on your Apple Watch.
+Use the Low Power mode on watchOS 9 to preserve the battery while still getting access to most functions on your Apple Watch.

 Apple Watch is an excellent piece of machinery, from both the hardware and software point-of-views.
 But there’s always been one thing I felt it lacked – a low-power mode that wouldn’t completely render the watch useless.